lacerto/navopher/README.md

 Directory names within `DIRECTORY` are converted similarly.

+The `gophermap` file in `DIRECTORY` will always be overwritten with the newly generated one!

 ### Template directives

 `FILE` is the name of the template file within `DIRECTORY`.
 This is the template for the generated gophermap.